-8. The landlord stated that she had entered into a monthly rental agreement with the tenant approximately 5 years ago.
-The tenant paid a security deposit of \$400.00 at that time and the current rent is set at \$750.00.
-9. With her application, the landlord submitted a copy of a termination notice (█ #1) which she stated she had hand-delivered to the tenant on 29 May 2021.
-That notice was issued under section 18 of the Residential Tenancies Act, 2018 and it had an effective termination date of 31 August 2021.
-10. The tenant has not moved out, as required, and the landlord is seeking an order for vacant possession of the rented premises.
+7. The landlord stated that he entered into a month-to-month rental agreement with the tenant on 21 April 2021 and a copy of that lease was submitted with the landlord's application (LL#1).
+The agreed monthly rent is set at \$263.00 and it was acknowledged that no security deposit was paid.
+8. The landlord stated that 10 December 2021 he sent the tenant a termination notice, by leaving it on the door of the rental premises, and a copy of that notice was submitted with the landlord's application (LL#2).
+9. That notice was issued under section 18 of the Residential Tenancies Act, 2018 (notice of termination of rental agreement) and it had an effective termination date of 31 March 2022.
+10. The landlord stated that the tenant has not moved out, as required, and he is seeking an order for vacant possession of the rented premises